UVA-DSI/2017-bootcamp-git-intro/exercises.md

 * adding a collaborator to your repository
 * editing a shared repository directly
 * forking a repository
+* working on a branch
 * making a pull request
+* commenting on a pull request
+* accepting a pull request
 * leave a comment on a specific line of code
 * how to make the most use of the collaboration tools